GIScience/ors-map-client/README.md

 ### Tests ###

 The application includes automated tests.
-They are stored in `test/integration`.
+They are stored in `tests` folder.
 More info can be checked on the [tests readme](docs/automated-test.md)

 ### Contribute ###